Testing of Remediation Technologies

 - Richard L. Smith, USGS, National Research Program, Boulder,

-- Denis LeBlanc, USGS, Massachusetts District, Northborough, MA,
+- Denis LeBlanc, USGS, Massachusetts Water Science Center, Northborough, MA,

 - Smith, R.L., 2005, Small-scale hydrogen-oxidizing-denitrifying bioreactor: Washington, D.C., U.S. Government Patent and Trademark Office, United States Patent No. 6,863,815 B1.